yoshi864/KEYisCrowdSale/README.md

 4. Run `truffle compile`
 5. Run `truffle migrate`
 6. The contract is now live on the Ganache RPC, and can be interacted with using any address listed on the Ganache client.
 7. To run tests, run `truffle test`.
-Please note that the two timestamp based tests occasionally fail due to internal js timing issues, this can be ignored.